 Florida APEX Accelerator (formerly Procurement Technical Assistance Center – PTAC)

 Do you have questions about government contracting?
 Wondering who the government purchases from?
 Is government contracting right for your business?
 Not sure where to look, how to start, or who to contact?
 We can help you find the answers needed to succeed.

-We highly recommend that you make an appointment with the Procurement Specialist at your closest center to receive individualized assistance for your business.
+We highly recommend that you make an appointment with the government contracting consultant at your closest center to receive individualized assistance for your business.

 Who does the federal government purchase from?